gt-crnch-rg/arm-sve-tools/06_A64FX/03_energy/README.md

 ## Example output

 Use `make run-perf` to run the example.
 This builds two versions of the HACC GravityForce kernel.
 One version uses NEON vectorization, while the other uses SVE.
-You should see better power efficiency in the SVE version due to increased vector utilization.

 ```
-[johlin02@pacu11 03_energy]$ make run-perf
+[johlin02@pacu13 03_energy]$ make run-perf
 # r11:   CPU_CYCLES: This event counts every cycle
 # r1e0:  EA_CORE: This event counts energy consumption per cycle of core.
 # r3e0:  EA_L2: This event counts energy consumption per cycle of L2 cache.